Genomon-Project/EBFilter/README.md

 3. if the mismatch ratio of the tumor sample is significantly deviated from the predicted mismatch ratio, then we idenitfy it as highly-likely somatic mutation

-EBCall is actually integrating many other steps (Fisher's exact test), and could not perfrom purely the above beta-binomial filteringt step.
+EBCall is actually integrating many other steps (Fisher's exact test), and could not perform purely the above beta-binomial filteringt step.
 Therefore, we decided to implement a software which just perform beta-binomial step for already collected candidates of somatic mutations.

-Therefore, you can use this software after performing popular mutation callers (e.g., mutects, VarScan2,and so on), or your own inhouse mutation caling program, which we believe will reduce large parts of false positives.
+Therefore, you can use this software after performing popular mutation callers (e.g., mutects, VarScan2,and so on), or your own inhouse mutation calling program, which we believe will reduce large parts of false positives.